My name is Frank Peter, a middle-aged semi-pro musician and the sole proprietor and creator of Piano-ology…

 My Musical Resumé

 - As long as I can remember, I have always loved music.
-It took me decades to appreciate that LOVE, not talent, is the real gift.
+Decades later I would come to appreciate that LOVE, not talent, is the real gift.

-- My earliest musical memory: Age five in the cellar of my buddy Scott’s cellar, an entire day playing his dad’s monster stack of 45 rpm fifties records.
+- My earliest musical memory: Age five in the cellar of my buddy Scott’s cellar, an entire day “squandered”… playing his dad’s monster stack of 45 rpm fifties records on a beat up old turntable.
 We danced around like crazy.
 Simple exposure to new and exciting experiences is priceless.

 - Sadly, the rest of my grammar school years were a musical black hole.
 Perhaps nobody noticed my love of music.
 Perhaps they all sincerely believed that there were more important things to do.

 - Fortunately, my parents had a spinet piano in the house.
 I never took lessons, but I would dabble over the years, picking out a few simple tunes by ear.
-Only now do I see the profound importance of even this small opportunity.
+Only now do I see the profound importance of having access to a real instrument.

 - During my high school years, I taught myself how to read music (badly) and played a few easy songs by ear (actually by trial and error), but I was horribly frustrated because I really couldn’t play much of anything.

-- Still, my fascination with music continued.
-And in college, I decided to study music theory and history for my liberal arts electives while getting an engineering degree.
+- In college, my fascination with music continued and I decided to study music theory and music history for my liberal arts electives while getting an engineering degree.
 Still, I knew almost nothing about the piano and so little about what really makes music tick.

 - After graduation, I immediately jumped into an engineering career… and my sporadic musical life went back into hibernation, until…

 - At the age of twenty-eight, I got invited to a jam session by some friends from work who had a band.
-I was amazed that a bunch of people who never met each other before could show up and start playing together without sheet music.
+I was amazed that a bunch of people could just show up and start playing together without sheet music.
 I was bitten by the music bug once again and committed then and there to learn what this music thing was really all about.
 I no longer wanted to just listen to music.
 I wanted to participate in the world of music, just like I had in first grade, so…

 - Through an inexplicable series of semi-miraculous coincidences, I took my first piano lesson at the age of thirty-two.

-- Over the years, I’ve bought and read dozens and dozens of books and watched as many videos on theory, technique, styles, ear training, and improvisation.
-Some were wonderful, most not so wonderful.
-I learned that the ability to market and sell something does not make something valuable.
+- Over the years, I’ve bought and read dozens and dozens of books and watched as many videos on theory, technique, styles, ear training, and improvisation… some worthwhile, most not so.
+Along the way I learned that the music library is full of musical untruths, that tradition dies hard, and that the ability to market and sell something does not make something valuable.

-- I have studied anatomy, somatics, and the Alexander Technique by doing independent research, so I deeply understand how your piano-playing body works.
+- I have studied anatomy, somatics, and the Alexander Technique… so I deeply understand how your piano-playing body works.

-- On the jazz front, I bought and studied dozens of improvisation book/recording packages (Aebersold, etc.), where I learned the basics of the jazz language, but always hit the same brick wall.
-The problem was always the same: Almost total emphasis on left-brain constructs and almost no emphasis on right-brain experiences.
+- On the jazz front, I bought and studied dozens of improvisation book/recording packages (Aebersold, David Baker, Bert Ligon, etc.).
+While I learned the basics of the jazz language, I always hit the same brick wall and disconnect: Almost total emphasis on left-brain constructs (knowledge) and almost no emphasis on right-brain experiences (skill).

-- I bought some of the Dick Grove “School without Walls” CDs, which introduced me to a different way of thinking about ear training.
-There I learned the notion and importance of having “flexible” ears.
+- I bought some of the Dick Grove “School without Walls” CDs, which introduced me to Solfege ear training and to to the notion and importance of having “flexible” ears.

 - I took two ear-training classes and a blues/rock improv class at Berklee music school on-line.
-If I had the time and money, I would go to music school full-time, but alas, I do not have the time and money.
-Anyway, I learned two huge lessons at Berklee: 1) the importance of singing out loud when doing ear training and 2) the priority of rhythmic groove over flash when improvising.
-Berklee confirmed that my approach to ear training (using Solfege) was already on the right track.
+There I learned two huge (albeit expensive) lessons: 1) the importance of singing out loud when doing ear training and 2) the priority of rhythmic groove over flash when improvising.
+Also, Berklee confirmed that my approach to ear training (using Solfege) was clearly on the right track.

 - I started teaching music at the age of forty and have loved it ever since.
-Teaching has made me a much better player, because it forces me to understand things deeply enough to be able to explain them to others in a way that they can understand.
+Teaching has made me a much better player, because each lesson is an experiment in truth that forces me to be honest and to understand things deeply enough and clearly enough to be able to share them with other so that they, too, will understand.

 - I retired from my engineering career on my fiftieth birthday in order to pursue my authentic dreams.
-Piano-ology is one of those dreams.
+Piano-ology… freely sharing what I have learned about music, piano, and life over the years… is one of those dreams.
 Piano-ology is not perfect, but it is honest.